flyteorg/flyte/rsts/user/concepts/tasks.rst

   but opt to using a system-provided clock as the seed.

 - Is it a pure function? i.e. does it have side effects that are not known to the system (e.g. calls a web-service).
 It's strongly advisable to avoid side-effects in tasks.
-When side-effects are required, ensure that those operations are idempotent_.
+When side-effects are required, ensure that those operations are idempotent.

 Types
 -----